Everyone needs more storage. We fill up every inch of our home and stick the rest in storage.

-For example, you might have three dishes containers, four holiday containers, five kids' clothes containers, and two paperwork containers.
+For example, you might have three dish boxes, four holiday boxes, five kids' clothes boxes, and two paperwork boxes.

-Label the categories Dishes, Holidays, Kids' Clothes, etc., on five sides in large letters with a permanent marker.
-(That's every side except the bottom.)
+Label each box by category, such as Dishes, Holidays, Kids' Clothes, etc., on five sides in large letters with a permanent marker, (That's every side except the bottom!)

-Then assign each of the storage containers in each category a number.
-For example, Dishes 1, Dishes 2, Holiday 1, Holiday 2.
+Then assign each box in each category a number.
+For example, Dishes 1, Dishes 2, Holiday 1, and Holiday 2.

 Now, when you want to find a special holiday decoration, all you have to do is consult your list (it's in Holiday 4) and your map.
 (Holiday is near the southeast corner of the basement.)
 And so can your family!